 top of page

-Controlling Feral Cat Colonies
+Controlling Stray/Feral Cat Population

 You Can Help!

-You can help the CPHS control feral cat problems with a donation to our TNR program.
-The cost of one surgery is $50.
+feral cat problems with a donation to our TNR program.

 If you would like to help continue the TNR program, please donate online or call us at 814-942-5402 or mail a check with memo “TNR” to the Shelter at